webtrees/webtrees.github.io/faq/password.md

 title: FAQ - password
 ---

-# FAQ - I forgot my password and cannot log in #
+## I forgot my password and cannot log in

 There are several ways to reset your password.